EEBOS/osg-online-api-docs/content/api/logins.md

   }
 ~~~

-If something goes wrong, the API will respond with a `422` error code and the error's description in `JSON` format:
+Errors will be responded with a `HTTP 422` error code, and an error description.

+#### Sample Response Body: Failure

 ~~~json
   {